lucianpls/QB3/README.md

 - Lossless compression and decompression rate of 500MB/sec for byte data, close to 4GB/sec for 64 bit data
 - Better compression than PNG in most cases
+- All integer types, signed and unsigned, 8 to 64bit per value
+- Lossless, or lossy by division with a small integer (quanta)
+- No significant memory footprint during encoding or decoding
 - No external dependencies, very low complexity
-- No significant memory footprint during encoding or decoding
-- All integer types, signed and unsigned, 8 to 64bit per value

 # Library
 The library, located in [QB3lib](QB3lib) provides a C API for the QB3 codec.